IZOBRETATEL777/Fakebook/README.md

 2. Start MySQL Database.
 The easiest way to do with Docker:
-`docker run -d --name mysql -p 3306:3306 -e MYSQL_ROOT_PASSWORD=12345678`
+`docker run -d --name mysql -p 3306:3306 -e MYSQL_ROOT_PASSWORD=12345678` Please, note that the DB credentials are hardcoded in the `app.js` file :).

 3. Prepare the DB using the `init_db.sql` script.